-(2) MATTERS TO BE ADJUSTED.-The adjustments referred

-to in paragraph (1) are to be made to-
+(b)) and the outlays flowing from that budget authority.
+(2) MATTERS TO BE ADJUSTED.-The adjustments referred to in paragraph (1) are to be made to-

-(A) the discretionary spending limits, if any, set forth in the appropriate concurrent resolution on the budget;
+(Å) the discretionary spending limits, if any, set forth in the appropriate concurrent resolution on the budget;

-- (B) the allocations made pursuant to the appropriate concurrent resolution on the budget pursuant to section 302(a); and - (C) the budgetary aggregates as set forth in the appro- - priate concurrent resolution on the budget. (b) AMOUNTS OF ADJUSTMENTS.-The adjustment referred to in subsection (a) shall be- - (1) an amount provided and designated as an emergency requirement pursuant to section 251(b)(2)(A) or 252(e) of the Balanced Budget and Emergency Deficit Control Act of 1985;
+(B) the allocations made pursuant to the appropriate concurrent resolution on the budget pursuant to section 302(a); and

+(C) the budgetary aggregates as set forth in the appropriate concurrent resolution on the budget.

+(b) AMOUNTS OF ADJUSTMENTS.-The adjustment referred to in subsection (a) shall be--

+(1) an amount provided and designated as an emergency requirement pursuant to section 251(b)(2)(A) or 252(e) of the Balanced Budget and Emergency Deficit Control Act of 1985;